Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances: Heavy-quark spin symmetry and the contact-range potential

 We begin by explaining how HQSS constrains the S-wave contact-range interaction between the S- and P-wave charmed mesons.
 The interaction (derived for the first time in Ref.~\cite{Guo:2017jvc}) contains four components and four unknown coupling constants, which increase to eight once we consider isospin and SU(3)-flavor symmetries.

 The choice of a contact-range potential is grounded on the observation that this is expected to be the lowest order description within an effective field theory (EFT) with charmed mesons and pions as degrees of freedom~\cite{Fleming:2007rp,Mehen:2011yh,Valderrama:2012jv}.

-Pions are probably perturbative, or at least they are for two-body systems composed of S-wave charmed mesons~\cite{Fleming:2007rp,Valderrama:2012jv}, from which it is natural to expect the same to be true for diagonal S- and P-wave charmed meson-antimeson pion exchanges (e.g. in the $D^* \bar{D}_2^* \to D^* \bar{D}_2^*$ channel).
-For non-diagonal pion exchanges (e.g. $D^* \bar{D}_2^* \to D_2^* \bar{D}^*$), it has been recently shown that their effect on the binding energy of S- and P-wave charmed meson-antimeson molecules is small relative to their binding energies~\cite{Ji:2022blw}, from which we expect it to be a perturbation.
+Pions are perturbative at low energies, as we explain in detail in Appendix~\ref{app:OPE} where we compare the sizes of iterated and tree-level one pion exchange (OPE).
+There we find that the inclusion of non-perturbative OPE effects is not required for momenta below $800\,{\rm MeV}$ (at the minimum), which basically is of the same order of the $\rho$ mass, i.e. the momentum scale at which we expect the EFT description not to be valid anymore.
+It is worth noticing that this is analogous to what happens with OPE in two-body systems composed of S-wave charmed mesons~\cite{Fleming:2007rp,Valderrama:2012jv}, and compatible with recent calculations of the effect of pions on the binding energy of S- and P-wave charmed meson-antimeson molecules~\cite{Ji:2022blw}, which happens to be small.
 Consequently, we will consider pions to be subleading.

 In contrast, contact-range couplings are leading: the EFT description of shallow bound states requires the promotion of this type of couplings to leading order~\cite{vanKolck:1998bw}.
 Of course there will be limitations with this description: the S- and P-wave charmed meson-antimeson molecular candidates are not shallow, but show binding energies for which the EFT expansion is not expected to converge particularly well.
-For instance, if we consider the $Y(4230)$ to be a $D \bar{D}_1$ bound state then it will have a binding energy of about $B_2 \sim 70\,{\rm MeV}$ and a binding momentum $\gamma_2 = \sqrt{2 \mu B_2} \sim 390\,{\rm MeV}$ (where $\mu$ is the reduced mass of the system).
-From this we expect the expansion parameter of the EFT to be the ratio of this binding momentum over the rho meson mass or $\gamma_2 / m_{\rho} \sim 0.5$.
+For instance, if we consider the $Y(4230)$ to be a $D \bar{D}_1$ bound state then it will have a binding energy of about $B \sim 70\,{\rm MeV}$ and a binding momentum $\gamma = \sqrt{2 \mu B} \sim 390\,{\rm MeV}$ (where $\mu$ is the reduced mass of the system).
+From this we expect the expansion parameter of the EFT to be the ratio of this binding momentum over the rho meson mass or $\gamma / m_{\rho} \sim 0.5$.
 This ratio technically lies within the range of validity of a possible EFT description, but will result in poor convergence.

 Considerations of convergence aside, the four components of the S-wave contact-range potential can be characterized as charge, dipolar magnetic, dipolar electric and quadrupolar magnetic in an analogy with the multipolar expansion of electromagnetic interactions (check, e.g. Refs.~\cite{Peng:2020xrf,Peng:2021hkr}).
 We first show how this decomposition arises by writing down the meson-meson interaction in the standard superfield notation.
 Then, by noticing that the interaction only depends on the light-spin of the heavy mesons, we will rewrite the meson-meson contact-range potential in a more compact form using a notation that exploits this observation.